 Gettysburg’s Outdoor Antique Show happens twice a year, and fall is the perfect time to check it out.
 I enjoy browsing through old treasures and the antique show gives me a chance to enjoy the crisp fall air while searching for that perfect find.
 After you browse the antiques that line the streets all along historic Lincoln Square, be sure to pop into some of downtown Gettysburg’s charming shops and restaurants and cafes.

 Each fall at Fields of Adventure in nearby Aspers, Pa., the corn maze is cut, the pumpkins are picked and the Smith’s open the gates for another season.
 This year, I’m finally going to overcome my fear and do the zipline… but maybe I’ll just stick to the hill slide.

 Take a Horse-Drawn Carriage Ride Through Town

 There’s something about cool weather and carriage rides that just go together.
 After the hustle and bustle of summer, I’m ready to take a slow ride through our quaint downtown and enjoy the scenery.
-Step aboard one of Victorian Carriage Company‘s horse-drawn carriages and relax as you tour historic Gettysburg.
-Even better – stop into Tastie-Teas for a cup of hot tea or Ragged Edge Coffeehouse for a hot chocolate to enjoy on your ride.
+Step aboard one of Horse Tours of Gettysburg‘s horse-drawn carriages and relax as you tour historic Gettysburg.
+Even better – stop into Ragged Edge Coffeehouse for a hot chocolate to enjoy on your ride.

 Attend Apple Festivals